 - Pregnancy.
-Pregnancy increases the risk of listeriosis — an infection caused by listeria bacteria, which also may cause meningitis.
-Listeriosis increases the risk of miscarriage, stillbirth and premature delivery.
+Pregnancy increases the risk of an infection caused by listeria bacteria, which also may cause meningitis.
+The infection increases the risk of miscarriage, stillbirth and premature delivery.

-- Compromised immune system.
-AIDS, alcoholism, diabetes, use of immunosuppressant drugs and other factors that affect your immune system also make you more susceptible to meningitis.
-Having your spleen removed also increases your risk, and patients without a spleen should get vaccinated to minimize that risk.
+- Weakened immune system.
+AIDS, alcohol use disorder, diabetes, use of immunosuppressant drugs and other factors that affect your immune system increase the risk of meningitis.
+Having a spleen removed also increases risk.
+People without a spleen should get vaccinated to lower the risk.

 Meningitis complications can be severe.
 The longer you or your child has the disease without treatment, the greater the risk of seizures and permanent neurological damage, including:

-With prompt treatment, even patients with severe meningitis can have good recovery.
+With prompt treatment, even people with severe meningitis can have good recovery.